PascalKieslich/mousetrap-os/plugins/mousetrap_response/mousetrap_response.md

 	from PyMT_response import MT_response

 To get an impression how the MT_response class can be used, please see the corresponding example experiment provided online in the examples folder of the [mousetrap-os GitHub repository](https://github.com/pascalkieslich/mousetrap-os).
-The documentation of the central functions can be accessed using:
+Once the `MT_response` class has been imported, the documentation of the central functions can be accessed using:

     ?MT_response
     ?MT_response._exec